DanielGausi/Nemp/readme.md

 ![Nemp Settings](/Screenshots/Settings.jpg)

 ## The Nemp Wizard
-Nemp does not change anything in your Music files without your permission.
+Nemp does not change anything in your music files without your permission.
 It will not write any fancy meta data to your files - unless you allow it.
-As some really nice features require it to write additional data into the music files (or your music folders), Nemp comes with a Settings-Wizard which will ask for your permission for these actions.
+As some really nice features require it to write additional data into the music files (or your music folders), Nemp comes with a settings wizard which will ask for your permission for these actions.

 ![Nemp Wizard](/Screenshots/Wizard.jpg)